 Debra Franses was born in London in 1967.
 She studied Politics and Economics at the University of Manchester and initially pursued a career in advertising, before enrolling at Central St Martins School of Art (2002-2005) and creating Artbag.
 She has lived and worked variously in New York, Europe and London, where she is now based.
 Her Artbags have been exhibited in galleries around the globe and she also undertakes private commissions.
 In 2015, she created pieces for the Coca Cola Museum in Atlanta, Georgia, to celebrate 100 years of the iconic coke bottle design, and her works were shown alongside pieces by some of Debra’s own personal art heroes.
 In 2019, her work was the centrepiece of the incredible Handbag Exhibition in Basel: ‘Icons and Investments’.
 She regularly collaborates with her contemporaries and, in 2020, she opened her own dedicated Gallery to represent herself alongside a few trusted galleries in Amsterdam, France, Palm Beach and London.

-In autumn 2020 (postponed from March 2020), she is scheduled to launch her work in Dubai at the World Fashion Awards, with a unique display of the world’s most expensive Artbag, covered in divine diamonds to the value of £13.5 million.
+In 2021 (postponed from March 2020), she is scheduled to launch her work in Dubai at the World Fashion Awards, with a unique display of the world’s most expensive Artbag, covered in divine diamonds to the value of £13.5 million.
 Although it may seem excessive now, in light of the impact of COVID-19, the piece stands as a reflection upon the dynamics of the consumerist world, of conspicuous wealth and ambition for something so special, it is only a dream, an aspiration.

 You can read a selection of her press and interviews by clicking on the links below: